rabidninjawombat/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 - Added the Tripple Hex Truss for even longer hex truss assemblies.

 Bug Fixes
-- Electrical charge is now being requested properly for the radiator and ArcJet engine and RCS thruster.
+- Electrical charge is now being requested properly for the radiators, ArcJet engine, and RCS thruster.
 - The FLM-100 now holds the proper amout of Liquid Fuel / Oxidizer.
-- The part categorizer now properly sorts parts when multiple mods from Wild Blue Industries are installed.
+- The part categorizer now properly sorts parts when multiple mods are installed.
+- Vessels with active cooling will no longer explode during high timewarp.
+- The Supernova will now show the correct particle effects when switching modes.

 0.3.21: Blackjack